sbliefnick1/fauteuil/README.md

 - Configure ssh access to the nodes which will be part of the Swarm
   - `$ ssh-keygen -t ecdsa -b 521`
   - Return twice (no password)
+  - You'll probably want to do this as yourself and the user you want to execute Docker commands on the nods
   - `$ ssh-copy-id -i ~/.ssh/id_ecdsa.pub youruser@yourmachine`
   - Repeat for each additional node
+- Configure the user you want to run Docker to have no-password sudo access on the nodes
+  - `$ sudo visudo`
+  - `youruser   ALL=(ALL)   NOPASSWD: ALL`
 - Open ports on the nodes
   - `$ sudo firewall-cmd --zone=public --add-port=2377/tcp --permanent`
   - Repeat for `2376/tcp`, `7946/tcp`, `7946/udp`, `4789/udp`